 Raw, Unfiltered Apple Cider Vinegar, also known as ACV, is an age old acetic drink with an array of health and household uses.
-An ‘evergreen’ favorite amongst the natural health fraternity, it’s not to be confused with the commercially processed variety found on supermarket shelves.
+An ‘evergreen’ favorite amongst the natural health fraternity, it’s not to be confused with the sparkling clear, commercialized product found on supermarket shelves.

-Made from fresh, crushed, organically grown apples it is left to ferment and mature in its own time, a process that can take months.
-The real McCoy ACV contains a cloudy bacterial substance called “mother” that is seemingly not found in the over-processed commercial varieties.
+Made from fresh, organically grown apples it is left to ferment and mature in its own time, a process that can take months.
+The real McCoy ACV contains a cloudy bacterial substance called “mother” that is generally not found in the over-processed commercial varieties.

 Today we have a an assortment of vinegars ranging from Passion Fruit, Strawberry and Coconut flavors, all with their special health benefits, but none more so than the ever popular Apple Cider Vinegar, or ACV as it’s often known.